onnlucky/hotel/readme.txt

 # TODO

+build-in if, break, continue, again ... ? remove the actor "after work handler", no longer needed ... tlTaskRun doesn't touch the task

 start preparing a first release:
 * every file, new coding style, stamp with license, remove any commented code
 * use gcov to remove any unused code or add tests for them (larger parts...)
 * clean up and comment eval.c maybe remove some of it to run.c oid
+* rework all "callables" as tlClass based, and use the class->call
+* rework all types as the tlClass things ... stop using anything else
+* remove old task_alloc and such

-implement tlFirst for resume functions start using tlTaskPauseResuming() ... a lot more deadlock detection for actors: state=WAIT, if owner.state==WAIT and owner.current.owner == us remove the actor "after work handler", no longer needed ... tlTaskRun doesn't touch the task on parse errors, throw it on the task, not fatal() out ...
+implement tlFirst for resume functions start using tlTaskPauseResuming() ... a lot more on parse errors, throw it on the task, not fatal() out ... deadlock detection for actors: state=WAIT, if owner.state==WAIT and owner.current.owner == us deadlock detection for tasks: what we had before ...

 syntax change: do symbols using 'symbol

 work on a repl by allowing Env to be generic and thus mutable ... think about special inherited task local *Env* of sorts, for stdout, error modes, etc ... ? yes, for dynamically scoped stuff

-rework all "callables" as tlClass based, and use the class->call rework all types as the tlClass things ... stop using anything else remove old task_alloc and such

 tlArgsAt -> tlArgsGet ... like a list tlListGet rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key)